Your employee's leave, pay and holiday rights

 Choosing when the employee can start paternity leave

-The employee can choose to start paternity leave on the day of the birth or afterwards.
+The employee can choose to start paternity leave on either:

 - be flexible about when they start their leave